DomBarber/java-jenkins-cukes/readme.md

 `select language > internal (demo use) > complete licensing section (can use trial) > setup credentials`

 Once this is complete, login with these creds & setup a project and repository.
 Then, configure your git remote to point to the repo (url should begin with 'http://localhost:7990/').

+Such as:
+`git remote set-url origin http://localhost:7990/scm/san/java-cukes-jenkins.git`